25 Sights in Tel Aviv, Israel (with Map and Images)

 Show sight on map

-The Garden of Martyrs of Terror is a memorial site in Tel Aviv's Yarkon Park.
-The monument in the park commemorates the names of the city's residents killed in hostilities as well as the names of those killed in hostilities within Tel Aviv.
-It commemorates the names of about 750 fallen.
+The Garden of the Martyrs of Terror is a memorial site in Tel Aviv's Yarkon Park.
+The monument in the garden commemorates the names of the city's residents who were killed in hostilities as well as the names of those killed in hostilities within the boundaries of Tel Aviv.
+It commemorates the names of about 750 fallen soldiers.

 Wikipedia: גן חללי הטרור (HE)